microsoft/reactxp/docs/docs/components/text.md

 allowFontScaling: boolean = true; // Android and iOS only

 // Should the scale multiplier be capped when allowFontScaling is set to true?
-// The default of 0 indicates that the compoent should obey the global setting
+// By default the value is inherited from the parent node or the global default.
-// in UserInterface which by default is uncapped.
+// Values must be >= 1.
 // Note: Older versions of React Native don’t support this interface.
 maxContentSizeMultiplier: number = 0; // Android and iOS only